What did you want to be when you grew up?

-Whatever your reason is for wanting to become a lawyer, it takes a lot of years and a lot of hard work.
+Whatever your reason is for wanting to become a lawyer, it takes several years and a lot of hard work.

-Getting into law school can feel overwhelming; there’s a lot of processes that go with it such as deciding which law school to apply to, taking the LSAT and more.
+Getting into law school can feel overwhelming; there are a lot of processes that go with it, such as deciding which law school to apply to, taking the LSAT and more.

 So, if you’re ready to go to law school, but need a little help, here are a few tips to help you get into the law school you want.